Friday, 14 November 2025

 Day 285 A visit to Sevenoaks once more but this time to do a bus that no longer exists.
 The ex No 421.

 Before bus deregulation the London Transport Country Area had a No 421 from Sevenoaks to Kemsing, and occasionally Crowdleham and Heverham.
-Arriva changed this to a route to Dartford and now Go Coach provide a demand led service for that area apart their Route number 6.
+Arriva changed this to a route to Dartford and now Go Coach provide a demand led service for that area apart for their Route number 6.
 So it was for the 1330 No 6 bus from Sevenoaks bus station that I drove to Orpington and then caught a train to Sevenoaks.
 The 1239 Hastings train delivered me to Sevenoaks station at 1250, just in time to see the 1252 Blackfriars and Charing Cross local trains depart simultaneously.
 I walked up Tubs Hill and went left along Pembroke Road again passing the bus stop with numerous buses indicated on it that no longer run.
 I arrived at the bus station at 1315 and settled down to wait for the 1330.

 Only one of these still exist